-GRADUATE ASSISTANTS, LEVEL 1.
-These graduate students have the bachelor's degree and have less than one year's experience as graduate assistants or as full-support fellows.
-They teach, do research, or are assigned such supervised assistant's duties as reading and grading papers.
+GRADUATE ASSISTANTS, LEVEL I. Graduate students with the bachelor's degree and less than one year's experience as graduate assistants or as full-support fellows.
+They conduct research, perform administrative tasks or other supervised duties such as reading and grading papers.

-GRADUATE ASSISTANTS, LEVEL 2.
-These graduate students have a relevant master's degree, or equivalent, and/or one year's experience as graduate assistants or as full-support fellows in the appointing department or school or in a unit considered relevant by the chairperson of the appointing department or school.
-They teach, do research, or perform administrative tasks with moderate supervision.
-Advancement from Level 1 to Level 2 is usually routine.
+GRADUATE ASSISTANTS, LEVEL II.
+Graduate students with a relevant master's degree or equivalent and/or one year's experience as graduate assistants or as full-support fellows in the appointing department or school or in a unit considered relevant by the chairperson of the appointing department or school.
+They conduct research, grade papers, or perform administrative tasks with moderate supervision.

+Advancement from Level I to Level II is usually routine.

-GRADUATE ASSISTANTS, LEVEL 3.
-(1) Six semesters of experience as a graduate research assistant or teaching assistant at Michigan State University, or equivalent.
-The definition of equivalent experience as a research assistant or teaching assistant should be left to the discretion of the chairperson of the appointing unit, but it is expected that only experience in research-oriented assignments would count toward the six semesters of experience as an research assistant.
-(Consistent with current practice, 1/4-time and 3/4-time appointments count the same as 1/2-time appointments, and summer semesters count the same as fall and spring semesters.)
-(2) Successful completion of doctoral comprehensive exams, as defined by the department in which the student is enrolled.
+GRADUATE ASSISTANTS, LEVEL III.
+Graduate students who have successfully completed doctoral comprehensive exams, as defined by the department in which the student is enrolled, and have experience as a graduate RA/TE at Michigan State University, or equivalent.
+The minimum number of semesters shall be four (4), five (5) or six (6).
+The definition of equivalent experience as an RA/TE is left to the discretion of the chairperson of the appointing unit, but it is expected that only experience in research-oriented assignments will count toward the six semesters of experience as an RA.
+(Consistent with current practice, 1/4 time and 3/4 time appointments count the same as 1/2 time appointments, and summer semesters count the same as fall and spring semesters.)